-Whatever the source of the distinction between empiricism and rationalism, according to the standard narrative, Kant's work, at the end of the eighteenth century, sorts out the whole mess.
+Whatever the source of the distinction between empiricism and rationalism, according to the standard narrative, Kant's work at the end of the eighteenth century is supposed to sort out the mess.

 Kant does attempt to synthesize the disparate views of the previous two centuries.

 His work marks the end of the modern era.